Trying to sum up Pele’s life after football is quite difficult.

 Since retiring as a professional footballer in 1977, Pele has been appointed a UNESCO Goodwill Ambassador and Brazil’s Extraordinary Minister for Sport, received an honorary Knighthood from the Queen, published books, appeared in films, conducted soundtracks, sued Samsung, advertised Viagra and done plenty, plenty more.

-But it was with great surprise we recently stumbled upon an article which revealed Pele, the Great Pele, was once appointed scout at Fulham.
+But it was with great surprise we recently stumbled upon an article that revealed Pele, the Great Pele, was once appointed scout at Fulham.

 The man who claims to have scored over 1,000 goals (if you include friendlies, five-a-side in training and kickabouts in the back garden), Pele?
 The man who had a cameo in Mike Bassett: England Manager, Pele?

 He might have discovered aliens in the 1969 TV Show Os Estranhos, but we couldn’t quite believe Pele had scouted for Fulham.

 Alas, a quick Google search confirms it is indeed true.
-On October 9, 2002, the BBC published an article which declared: ‘Football legend Pele has agreed to help Fulham scout for emerging Brazilian talent.’
+On October 9, 2002, the BBC published an article that declared: ‘Football legend Pele has agreed to help Fulham scout for emerging Brazilian talent.’

 The seven-time Ballon d’Or winner was quoted as saying: “There are many Brazilian players playing all over the world right now, especially in Holland, Spain and Italy.
 But, in England, there are so few and I am sure we can change that.

 “I am hoping that one day we will have skilful Brazilian players turning out for Fulham and to do that we must plan.
 I think that can happen because my club Santos produces a lot of good players.”

 It was, in fact, not Pele’s first association with Fulham.
 In the 1960s and 70s, Santos would tour Europe like football’s equivalent of the Harlem Globetrotters, with Pele undoubtedly the star attraction.